0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 Yes.
 Custom serial numbers do not satisfy the law, either because they weren't applied by a dealer, importer, or manufacturer or because they don't meet the required serial number format, so these would need to be re-serialized.
 However, the law provides no guidance or consideration for what to do in this situation.

+**Is a serial number required for a self-made firearm made before July 1, 2019?**

+In my opinion, no, if the gun is actually complete.
+Such a firearm would not meet the definition of an "untraceable firearm" mentioned above and would therefore not be subject to the serialization requirements on an "untraceable firearm".
+This would not apply to an "unfinished frame or receiver" as this definition contains no exclusionary date.

 ### Penalties

 **What are the penalties for violating this bill?**